code-black04/shangri-la-petition-platform/Readme.md

 ## Prerequisites
 Before you begin, ensure you have the following installed on your machine:

+### NOTE: To run, the project shell scripts are provides therefore please use linux machine to run the application with simplicity.

 1. **Docker**
 2. **Docker Compose**
 3. **Node.js** (v14 or above)